Furniture Painting Classes!

 Email me at (serena at thriftdiving dot com) with any questions you have regarding class and I’ll be more than happy to answer!

-Serena Appiah is blogger/owner of Thrift Diving, a blog about turning other people’s cast offs into beautiful pieces of furniture and goods for the home.
+Serena Appiah is blogger/owner of Thrift Diving, a blog about turning other people’s cast-offs into beautiful pieces of furniture and goods for the home.
 She makes life more affordable for her family with lots of do-it-yourself (DIY), crafting, and home improvement.
-She’s been making over old furniture since 2012 and chronicle’s the transformation of her 1973 home with furniture makeovers and home improvement.
-She’s a mom to 3 beautiful boys, ages 9, 6, and 4 years old.
-She’s married and lives in Silver Spring with her family.
+She’s been making over old furniture since 2012 and chronicles the transformation of her 1973 home with furniture makeovers and home improvement.
+She’s currently enrolled in a carpentry program at Montgomery College, where she is learning home improvement and rough carpentry.
+She’s a mom of 3 beautiful boys, ages 15, 11 and 9 years old.
+She’s married and lives in Silver Spring, Maryland with her family.